Top of page

 Other ways to access drugs that aren’t available on the NHS

 In exceptional circumstances, if your medical team think you need a treatment that is licensed but is not routinely available on the NHS, they might be able to make an individual funding request for you.
 Applications for individual funding are reviewed by an independent panel including medical experts and members of the public.
-The panel decides if the treatment should be funded on an individual basis.
-Individual funding requests can only be made if your medical team can show that your clinical situation is so different to other people with the same type of lymphoma that you should have your treatment paid for when they would not.
+The panel decides on an individual basis if the treatment should be funded.
+Individual funding requests can only be made if your medical team can show that your clinical situation is so different to other people with the same type of lymphoma that you should have your treatment paid for.

 If a drug is approved for your type of lymphoma but you are not able to get it on the NHS, you may be able to organise funding from alternative sources.
-Macmillan Cancer Support and Cancer Research UK have information on other things you could try.
+Macmillan Cancer Support and Cancer Research UK have information on these options.